En Vogue: 1989–1991: Formation and Born to Sing

-"Hold On" was awarded a Billboard Music Award for "#1 R&B Single of the Year," a Soul Train Award for R&B/Urban Contemporary Single of the Year, Group, Band or Duo and have been nominated for a Grammy Award for Best R&B Vocal Performance by a Duo or Group.
+"Hold On" was awarded a Billboard Music Award for No. 1 R&B Single of the Year, a Soul Train Award for R&B/Urban Contemporary Single of the Year, Group, Band or Duo and were nominated for a Grammy Award for Best R&B Vocal Performance by a Duo or Group.
 In 1990, En Vogue signed an endorsement deal to appear in a Diet Coke commercial directed by Spike Lee.

 1992–1994: Funky Divas, Runaway Love and touring

 En Vogue's second album, Funky Divas, was released in the spring of 1992.
-The album debuted at No. 8 on the Billboard 200 and No. 1 on the Billboard R&B and ultimately doubled the take of its predecessor, going multi-platinum.
-The album's first two singles: "My Lovin' (You're Never Gonna Get It)" and "Giving Him Something He Can Feel" both went top 10 and peaked at No. 1 on the R&B charts.
+The album debuted at No. 8 on the Billboard 200 and No. 1 on the Billboard Top R&B/Hip-Hop Albums chart and ultimately doubled the take of its predecessor, going triple platinum.
+The album's first two singles: "My Lovin' (You're Never Gonna Get It)" and "Giving Him Something He Can Feel" both went top 10 and peaked at No. 1 on the R&B chart.
 The next single, "Free Your Mind" also went top 10.
-The final two singles "Give It Up Turn It Loose" and "Love Don't Love You" both were top 40 hits.

-The album went on to sell more than five million copies, won an American Music Award for "Favorite Soul/R&B Album," and was nominated for five Grammy Awards.
+The final two singles, "Give It Up Turn It Loose" and "Love Don't Love You", were both top-40 hits.
+The album went on to sell more than five million copies, won an American Music Award for Favorite Soul/R&B Album, and was nominated for five Grammy Awards.
 The music video for "Free Your Mind" earned the group three MTV Video Music Awards for Best Choreography, Best Dance Video, and Best R&B Video.
 They were honored with Soul Train's Entertainer of the Year Award.
 In addition to this, the group was featured in Rolling Stone, Entertainment Weekly, and Essence, and other major publications.
+Riding on success of Funky Divas, a six-song EP titled Runaway Love was released in the fall of 1993, spawning the hit "Runaway Love".